What is APACMed?

 APACMed Asia-Pacific officially recognises Europa Group as a compliant, trusted-third party to rely on in the process of organising educational events.

 * For further information please visit APACMed’s official website

-A revamped invitation process
+A revamped process for attendance

 Up until now, companies would provide direct sponsorship to HCPs for their attendance at third-party organised educational events.
 Considerable efforts are being made to frame effectively and support interactions between Industry Partners and Healthcare Professionals (HCP).